kob51/superglue_vio/README.md

 Sanil Pande

 First, install CARLA.
-Then create a project folder
+Then create a project folder.
 Inside the project folder, clone the repo https://github.com/magicleap/SuperGluePretrainedNetwork Then clone this repo in the project folder.